jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 slipped to a completely untied state.

-I was most interested in measuring the "security", or resistance to slipping, which is why I intentionally chose the most slippery material available to me.
+I was most interested in measuring the "security", or resistance to slipping, which is why I intentionally chose the slipperiest material available to me.
 I hoped that all eight lines would slip rather than breaking; but alas, some knots just won't slip.